Techtonica/curriculum/object-oriented-programming/restaurant recommender/RestaurantRecommender-part2.md

 1. Your app must pass all tests in the [Facebook Sharing Debugger for meta tags](https://developers.facebook.com/tools/debug/).

 1. You are required to *deploy* your completed project using Netlify or Github Pages.
-Send the links to your *Github repo* and *live site url* to the program facilitator by 5pm on Thursday.
+Send the links to your *Github repo* and *live site url* to the program facilitator by noon on Friday.

 1. You are required to have a top-notch README.md with screenshots of your project in your Github project repo.